 Once the AI creates the artwork the human counterpart usually decides which artworks are selected and which are discarded.
 In the generative art process you have three roles: designer, programmer and finally curator.

 Neural networks are made to synthesize the way a human brain thinks and dreams using algorithms.
-These networks can also be “taught” what human-created art looks like by feeding it many thousands of examples of images and existing art, in order to train it to recognise what what different styles of art ‘look’ like.
+These networks can also be “taught” what human-created art looks like by feeding it many thousands of examples of images and existing art, in order to train it to recognize what what different styles of art ‘look’ like.

 How does the AI become “intelligent”?
 To accomplish intelligent thinking AI must be “taught”.
-Machine learning uses large data sets to train a network to recognise certain types of images, and later to reproduce images like them.
+Machine learning uses large data sets to train a network to recognize certain types of images, and later to reproduce images like them.

 One key type network which is important to producing AI art is the “generative adversarial network“, as we’ll see in a minute.
 There are many functional networks which can produce different types of AI generated art and most of them are open source and available for the public to use.